 - Discuss your speech objectives before the meeting

 - Give you supportive, encouraging feedback on a role/speech, even if not the official evaluator

-Depending on your mutually agreed preference, your mentor will keep in touch with you via email, telephone, in person, or if you are both have the required equipment, something like Skype.
-It’s up to you both.
+Depending on your mutually agreed preference, your mentor will keep in touch with you via email, telephone, in person, WhatsApp or whatever works for both of you.
 For the very first meeting however, it is strongly recommended you meet face-to-face, maybe somewhere like a nice coffee shop to get acquainted.
 Equally important, schedule in your next several meetings over the coming months at your first meeting to make sure you stay in touch.

 Members are assigned meeting roles by the Vice President of Education (you’ll get an email) and it is up to the member to accept that role.
-When you take on a role for the first time, your mentor will also be informed.
-Get in touch in advance of the meeting so they can coach, encourage and support you, as well be ready to evaluate you in your educational manual (make sure you bring it with you!)
+When you are assigned a role for the first time, Get in touch with your mentor in advance of the meeting so they can coach, encourage and support you.

 Developing the mentoring relationship